 (B) Accumulated depreciation by subaccount.

-If applicable, the cause number and order date of the commission's rate order authorizing the utility's current depreciation rates and the cause number approving the last depreciation study.
+(C) If applicable, the cause number and order date of the commission's rate order authorizing the utility's current depreciation rates and the cause number approving the last depreciation study.

 (3) (2) The utility's construction budget for the following: